1.2 kilometres away in Milano

 Motto: Innovation and tradition to build the future

-Discover the top reasons for why you should consider coming to The University of Milan
+Discover the top reasons to study at The University of Milan

 The University of Milan is the top Italian university in most international rankings and is the only Italian university among the 21 prestigious institutions that belong to the League of European Research Universities (LERU).